rick lewis 2024 in studio

 Where can your work be seen?

-My work is part of the permanent collection at the Cranbrook Art Museum and has been shown and sold at the MoMA.
-More important is seeing my designs in people’s hands, minds, and hearts.
+Work held in the permanent collection of the Cranbrook Art Museum and exhibited and sold at the Museum of Modern Art.
+More meaningful still is seeing designs live in everyday use - shaped by people’s hands, habits, and experiences.

 What defines great design to you?